PurdueChainReaction/Website/README.md

 - To learn more about what each line does, go to [W3Schools CSS](https://www.w3schools.com/css/default.asp)

 ## Replacing Images
-To replace an image name it **Exactly** like the one you are trying to replace and upload it to the folder it was originally in.
+To replace an image name it **Exactly** like the one you are trying to replace file type and name, then upload it to the folder it was originally in.
 Member images are named from title then 1-whatever.
 If more team members need to be added, just copy and paste the block of code and incrememnt the number by 1 so it will be easy to replace later.

 # Uploading the Code to the Website
 1. Login to [Muffin Man Hosting](https://muffinmanhosting.com/account) and sign in with the club's gmail.